afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 ## Directional pads (DPADs) and 4-way joysticks

 They are just 4 (sometimes 8) push buttons arranged as a cross.
 Note that one and only one of them can be closed at a time, or none of them.
-Do not confuse 4-way joysticks with 2-axis joysticks, the later are just two potentiometers that drain current at all times.
-Not suitable for this project.
+Do not confuse 4-way joysticks with 2-axis joysticks, the later are just two potentiometers that drain current at all times (not suitable for this project).
+DPADs are supported by this project.

 ## Funky switches

 A funky switch is just the physical combination of a rotary encoder, a 4-way joystick and a push button into a single device.
 A note of caution here: funky switches are priced around 4 dollars at AliExpress, but 30 dollars at some other retailers.
 The main disadvantage of funky switches is that can't be mounted into a panel (they lack a nut).
+Funky switches are supported by this project.

 **Warning**: misleading terminal tags have been reported at some ALPS funky switches (more information later).